Pyramids (song): Composition

 The chorus talks about a woman “working at the pyramid tonight”.
 The track lyrically features intricate imagery that depicts a fantasy-like scenario, and the length gives the song the ability to change tempo with "patience, with suave, like a furthering of the foreplay".
 The first half details an account of ancient history, "even your junior high school social studies teacher would blush over", with the second half containing a narrative where Ocean serves as Cleopatra's pimp but through years of working together, he eventually falls in love with her.
 Through the "unwritten bylaws of their profession", however, his love is no match for the "rules of the game which were established long before he or she rose to power."
 The narrative of "Pyramids" was inspired by real events in Ocean's life.
 When the singer lived in Los Angeles, he lived alongside pimps, and in an interview the singer mused that "it was fantasy built off that dynamic … but you can only write what you know to a point."
 The storytelling scope of the song has been compared favorably to Bob Dylan's "Hurricane", and has been described as an anthem "for the Drake generation."

-It was reported that Ocean was really stretching the limits of the term "song" on "Pyramids", and that there are "more ideas on this track than on most albums".
+It was reported that Ocean was stretching the limits of the term "song" on "Pyramids", and that there are "more ideas on this track than on most albums".
 The single runs the gamut of Ocean's various influences, pulling from European electronic dance music and Prince's early 80s discography, notably Purple Rain.
 The moody tune finds Ocean moaning over ethereal swirls and pulses while cooing about "working at the pyramid" and finding "my Black queen Cleopatra."
 It entails a multitude of "suites and a kaleidoscope of moods and tones" from "vainglorious to melancholic" and has been called the "Paranoid Android" of R&B. Although Ocean is often labeled as an R&B artist, he has "entirely steered clear of confining himself to one genre" with the song.